verrazzano/verrazzano/install/README.md

 ### Known Issues
 #### OKE Missing Security List Ingress Rules

-The install scripts will perform a check which attempts access through the ingress ports.
-If the check fails then the install will exit and you should see error messages like this:
+The install scripts perform a check, which attempts access through the ingress ports.
+If the check fails, then the install will exit and you will see error messages like this:

 `ERROR: Port 443 is NOT accessible on ingress(132.145.66.80)!
 Check that security lists include an ingress rule for the node port 31739.`

-On an OKE install this may indicate that there is a missing ingress rule(s).
-To check and fix the issue do the following:
+On an OKE install, this may indicate that there is a missing ingress rule or rules.
+To verify and fix the issue, do the following:
   1. Get the ports for the LoadBalancer services.
      * Run `kubectl get services -A`.
      * Note the ports for the LoadBalancer type services.
 For example `80:31541/TCP,443:31739/TCP`.
-  2. Check the security lists in OCI console.
+  2. Check the security lists in the OCI Console.
      * Go to `Networking/Virtual Cloud Networks`.
      * Select the related VCN.
      * Go to the `Security Lists` for the VCN.
      * Select the security list named `oke-wkr-...`.
      * Check the ingress rules for the security list.
 There should be one rule for each of the destination ports named in the LoadBalancer services.
-In the above example, the destination ports are `31541` & `31739` and we would expect the ingress rule for `31739` to be missing since it was named in the above ERROR output.
+In the above example, the destination ports are `31541` & `31739`.
+We would expect the ingress rule for `31739` to be missing because it was named in the above ERROR output.
      * If a rule is missing, then add it by clicking `Add Ingress Rules` and filling in the source CIDR and destination port range (missing port).
 Use the existing rules as a guide.